narayanrai97/ride-share-rails/Calender.md

 Below is are example of when the is_recurring is true:

-# Example of weekly every Saturday from 2pm to 4pm.
+# Example of weekly.
+Occures every Saturday from 2pm to 4pm.

 ScheduleWindow Model
 id: 1